For a printable PDF agenda, click here.

 Ms. Brignac will address various dilemmas in consenting vulnerable populations.
 The session will look at three case studies and identify tools that can help to ensure the rights and welfare of subjects are protected.
 As a result of the session, attendees will be able understand 45 CFR 46.111 and the challenges to consent vulnerable populations and identify tools to help the participant in the consent process.

-Sheila Sokolowski, JD, Partner, Hogan Marren Babbo & Rose, Ltd
+Sheila Sokolowski, JD, Associate Attorney, Partner, Hogan Marren Babbo & Rose, Ltd

-Wendy Lloyd, BA, LPN, CCRP, Clinical Research Quality Consultant, Vanderbilt University Medical Center
+Leah Dunkel, MPH, Research Services Consultant, Vanderbilt University Medical Center

 8:00 - 8:15 Continental Breakfast